 Originally from the piney woods of East Texas, Emily K. Harrison is a theatremaker, producer, and educator based in Boulder, Colorado.
 The founder and producing artistic director of Boulder-based, award-winning square product theatre, she holds an MFA in Performance from the Savannah College of Art & Design, a PhD in Theatre from the University of Colorado, and a BA in Theatre Studies from Boston's Emerson College.
 Emily works as a collaborator with theatre companies and individuals across the nation.
 Recent acting credits include: JonBenét Ramsey in Gregory S. Moss' House of Gold; Amy in Amelia Roper's She Rode Horses Like The Stock Exchange; The Aunt in This Aunt is Not a Cockroach, co-

-created and produced by square product theatre and Hoarded Stuff Performance (Boulder & Denver); Li'l Bit in Paula Vogel's How I Learned to Drive; Ham Jones in Ham McBeth and Tiger in SLAB, both created and produced by square product theatre (Boulder); Peggy Jo Tallas in Peggy Jo & the Desolate Nothing, co-created and produced by Buntport Theater Company and square product theatre (Denver); Heather in Gidion’s Knot, co-produced by square product theatre and Goddess Here Productions (Boulder); Vanna Whitesnake in Off-Center at the Jones’ Wheel of MISFORTUNE at the Denver Center for the Performing Arts (Denver); Emily in Screw Tooth Productions’ World Premiere of Some Kind of Fun (Denver); Natalie in square product’s The Ding Dongs (Boulder & Denver); and Dale in square product’s 5 Lesbians Eating a Quiche (Boulder & Denver).
-Recent directing credits include Everything was Stolen .
+created and produced by square product theatre and Hoarded Stuff Performance (Boulder & Denver); Li'l Bit in Paula Vogel's How I Learned to Drive; Ham Jones in Ham McBeth and Tiger in SLAB, both created and produced by square product theatre (Boulder); Peggy Jo Tallas in Peggy Jo & the Desolate Nothing, co-created and produced by Buntport Theater Company and square product theatre (Denver); Heather in Gidion’s Knot; Vanna Whitesnake in Off-Center at the Jones’ Wheel of MISFORTUNE at the Denver Center for the Performing Arts (Denver); Emily in Screw Tooth Productions’ World Premiere of Some Kind of Fun (Denver); Natalie in The Ding Dongs (Boulder & Denver); and Dale in 5 Lesbians Eating a Quiche (Boulder & Denver).
+Recent directing credits include Ripe Frenzy; Everything was Stolen .
 (Denver and London); Celebration, Florida; 44 Plays for 44 Presidents (2012 and 2016); Love Songs for Poomouse; and HOWL.
-Emily served as a Lecturer in the Theatre & Dance Department at CU Boulder for more than 10 years and is currently a Visiting Assistant Professor of Theatre at Whitman College.
-She recently taught for a year as a Guest Artist in the Theatre Programme at Brunel University London.
+Emily serves as a Lecturer of Theatre in the Theatre & Dance Department at CU Boulder, where she has taught regularly since 2007.
+She recently served as a Visiting Assistant Professor of Theatre at Whitman College and taught as a Guest Artist for the 2017-18 academic year in the Theatre Programme at Brunel University London (UK).
 She was featured as part of Westword’s "100 Colorado Creatives" series as well as in a "100 Colorado Creatives Redux," interview, and was recognized by The Denver Post as a 2011 Pathmaker, one of only seven individuals working in an arts field to receive the honor.
 In 2016 she was awarded a shared True West Award.

 Emily is a big fan of hotdogs, summertime breezes, and Neko Case.